elongl/elongl.github.io/_posts/2021-05-30-pwning-home-router.md

 When I approached to compile `revshell.c`,
 I thought that all I'd have to do is install `gcc` for MIPS so I just did `mips-linux-gnu-gcc -static revshell.c -o revshell` but boy was I wrong.
-I tried passing various arguments to the compiler, and different compilers, but none of which seemed to run successfully on the router.
+I tried passing various arguments to the compiler, and using different compilers, but none of which seemed to run successfully on the router.
 I also tried just assemblying native MIPS code with `as`.

 Eventually I came to know that the vendor publishes a [toolchain] which contains a bunch of tools that are relevant for the device,